kmozurkewich/cui-gitbook/get_started.md

  * SSH: ```git clone git@github.com:thirdwavellc/cui-ng-yeoman cui-ng-yeoman```
    * SSH Clone Requires [GitHub SSH Key](https://help.github.com/articles/generating-ssh-keys/)
 * Close the terminal application and restart it
-* Change directory into the generator, install its dependencies then link it so it is available from anywhere
+* Change directory into the generator (generator-cui-ng), install its dependencies then link it so it is available from anywhere
  * ```cd cui-ng-yeoman/generator-cui-ng/```
  * ```npm install```
  * ```sudo npm link```